Don’t get me wrong. I love my kids. I dote over things that probably make you roll your eyes over.

 Representation Is Important For My Biracial Son Too

 Next time you go to the book store, or browse around your child’s book fair at school, I want you to take a look at the selection of books for boys–especially for boys of color.

 The selection is pretty bleak.
-We want boys to read, be encouraged and have high self esteem, but finding books that foster those things while representing who they are can be difficult.
+We want boys to read, be encouraged and have high self esteem, but finding books that foster those things while representing who they are (and what they look like) can be difficult.

 The selection for girls goes on and on….and don’t even get me started on boys clothes.

 I think sometimes our society is so focused on making boys tough and strong, we forget about other important character traits.
 So as a mom of a boy of color, it will be my mission to seek out books with characters that look like him.

 One great book is There’s Somebody In My Room.
 What I love about this book is the story is centered around a multiracial kid, but the story isn’t about his identity.

 It’s all about a 6 year old child’s imagination running wild when he’s trying to go to sleep.
 The colors are bright and vivid, and the story is so captivating!
 Looking for the perfect book to add under the tree?
 Look no further!
 Every story featuring a character of color doesn’t have to be about their color!

 What are your favorite books featuring boys of color??